IsaacAsn/CarAnalysis/README.md

+#File Overview

+Files:
-Files: Contains raw data from the Autotrader website.
+Contains raw data from the Autotrader website.

-CleanFiles: Contains two preprocessed files.
+CleanFiles:
-"cars_comp" contains the data used in the final analysis.
+cars_comp: Contains the preprocessed data used in the final analysis.

-code: Contains the code used in the project.
+Code:
-"cleaning" details the process for preprocessing the raw csv files.
+cleaning: Details the preprocessing steps for the raw CSV files.
-analysis: used for analysis
+analysis: Contains the code used for data analysis.